Titans: Beast World: Titans: Beast World Tour – Gotham

-While Nightwing takes Batman to Bludhaven, the mutated Batman wakes up and escapes to Gotham City.
+While Nightwing takes Batman to Blüdhaven, the mutated Batman wakes up and escapes to Gotham City.
 Killer Croc deals with the mutated humans that were affected by Beast Boy's spores when he himself gets infected and gains a more crocodile-like form.
 Nightwing confronts the mutated Killer Croc who nearly kills him, but the mutated Batman saves him and the both of them defeat Killer Croc.
 Nightwing electrocutes the mutated Batman to knock him unconscious and transports him with the help of Barbara Gordon to Titans Tower.
 Meanwhile, a mutated Harley Quinn (who has transformed into a giant rabbit) scares a henchmen into giving her his phone for secret intel.
 Jason Todd has been mutated into a red wolf who takes down armored cops and kills a villain named Vermin who mutated into a naked mole-rat.
 Huntress confronts Stephen Wallers for his corruption when she mutates into a black panther due to Beast Boy's spores.
 She nearly kills Stephen when Cassandra Cain calms her down by using a laser pointer.
 Stephanie Brown goes to a Disaster Food bank due to police requiring her aid with someone attacking them.
 She defeats the attacker who turns out to be Killer Moth, who has mutated into a cockroach-like creature before leaving the crime scene.